Categories: Treating Well Water

 How To Size Commercial Filtration Systems for Iron and Manganese Removal

-Iron and manganese are some of the most common elements found in the Earth’s crust and are widely found in groundwater worldwide.
+Iron and manganese are some of the most common elements in the Earth’s crust and are widely found in groundwater worldwide.

 Iron and manganese treatment systems use oxidation with air, chlorine, or ozone injection to convert the dissolved forms of the metals to a solid form, followed by a filtration process.

-For the conventional sand/anthracite filters, the iron must be carefully oxidized and floc formed of a correct size, for the conventional filter to work properly.
-The oxidizing catalytic filters use manganese greensand, manganese dioxide coated media, or manganese dioxide ore (such as Pro-OX NSF media) in a catalytic process.
+For the conventional sand/anthracite filters, the iron must be carefully oxidized and floc formed of a correct size for the conventional filter to work properly.
+The oxidizing catalytic filters use manganese greensand, manganese dioxide-coated media, or manganese dioxide ore (such as Pro-OX NSF media) in a catalytic process.

 The catalytic media can accommodate higher service flow rates with a smaller footprint and unlike the conventional sand filters, no contact tank is typically required.
 However, the oxidant should be injected into the water 20 to 30 seconds ahead of the filter for best results.